-Korean Kimchi Fried Rice Bowl (Kimchee Bokkeum Bap)!!
-Hot and spicy and filled with bacon bits, kimchi and topped with a fried egg.
+Korean Kimchi Fried Rice Bowl (Kimchee Bokkeum Bap) – Hot and spicy fried rice bowl filled with bacon bits, kimchi, and topped with a fried egg.
 This is one of my favorite meals to eat!
 You’ve got to try this!

 Yesterday, I did the unthinkable.

 I slept in until 6:35am.

 On the weekdays, I usually wake up at 5:50am.
 And I didn’t post anything new here on the blog on Monday.
 We have 9 days until Christmas and I’m living on the edge.

 Last weekend, we hosted two parties.
 One for my daughter and her friends. – who, by the way, are all 7 years old – and my husband swears he heard talk of boys and kissing. .
 WHAT?!!!
 I’m so not ready for this.
 I know my daughter doesn’t even like boys yet . . or so I think . . . let’s hope he overheard something out of context.
 Parents with older kids, help me out here. . does it start at this age?
 I didn’t like boys until at least 5th grade.